Talk (streaming service): Local TV

 Some TalkTV programming was also simulcast on local television channels around the UK.
 TalkTV formed a partnership with Local TV on 1 January 2023, to provide selected hours throughout the day with simulcasts of TalkTV.
 Local TV's chairman, David Montgomery, is a former executive at Murdoch's News UK.

 On 18 October 2023, it was announced that Local TV channels would be aligned with the TalkTV branding (including name and logo), with the channels remaining wholly owned by Local TV Limited.
 Thus Birmingham TV became TalkBirmingham, Bristol TV became TalkBristol, Cardiff TV became TalkCardif, Leeds TV became TalkLeeds, Liverpool TV became TalkLiverpool, North Wales TV became TalkNorthWales, Teesside TV became TalkTeesside and Tyne & Wear TV became TalkTyne&Wear.

 On 24 April 2024, the channels reverted to their previous branding a few days before the closure of TalkTV on broadcast television.

-Programming

-The TalkTV channel launched with several original programmes, including The News Desk with Tom Newton Dunn, the panel discussion programme The Talk, and Piers Morgan Uncensored.
-In October 2022, Jeremy Kyle moved from Talkradio's afternoon drive slot (being replaced by Vanessa Feltz) to prime time with the new programme Jeremy Kyle Live.
-The News Desk was concurrently moved to 10 p.m. and renamed First Edition.
-Tom Newton Dunn left the network in August 2023.

 Reception

 Initial ratings were very low with some shows, especially those broadcast in the evening, recording few viewers.
 In July 2022, the channel had the lowest viewership among similar news and opinion-based news shows.

-By 2023 some shows, particularly Piers Morgan Uncensored, achieved higher ratings than competitors: an hour-long February interview with Prime Minister Rishi Sunak had an average of 120,000 viewers, while BBC News had 70,000 viewers and Sky News and GB News had 20,000 viewers in the same hour.
+By 2023 some shows, particularly Piers Morgan Uncensored, achieved higher ratings than competitors: an hour-long February interview with Prime Minister Rishi Sunak had an average of 120,000 viewers, while BBC News had 70,000 viewers and Sky News and GB News had 20,000 in the same hour.
 Morgan's interviews with Donald Trump and Nadine Dorries exceeded 300,000 average viewers, while Dorries' interview with Boris Johnson had an average viewership of 50,000.

 By June 2023, TalkTV had a total identified monthly audience (including sharing and streaming) of 2,135,000, with 14 minutes average daily viewing according to BARB.